emcdo411/Swedish-Social-Work-Case-Study/README.md

 ```

 #### Python Script 2: Swedish Immigrants’ Views on the Social Work System
-This script generates a graph showing immigrants’ trust, satisfaction, and perceived accessibility of the social work system over time.

 ```python
 import pandas as pd
 import matplotlib.pyplot as plt